aiven/devportal/docs/platform/howto/byoc/rename-custom-cloud.rst

 You can preview the updated name of your cloud by taking the following steps:

 1. Log in to `Aiven Console <https://console.aiven.io/>`_ as an administrator.
+2. Select the organization you want to use from the dropdown menu in the top right corner.
+3. From the top navigation bar, select **Admin**.
-2. From the left sidebar, select **Bring your own cloud**.
+4. From the left sidebar, select **Bring your own cloud**.
-3. In the **Bring you own cloud** view, see the list of the available clouds and identify the cloud with the name you updated.
+5. In the **Bring your own cloud** view, see the list of the available clouds and identify the cloud with the name you updated.

 Related reading
 ---------------